privacy-scaling-explorations/maci/README.md

 ```

 This should take no more than 5 minutes.
 We used to provide download links to
-working versions of the keys and compiiled circuit files, but now that we can
+working versions of the keys and compiled circuit files, but now that we can
 use `snarkjs` to produce them very quickly, we no longer maintain them.

 Note that if you change the circuits and recompile them, you should also update